hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 <p align="center">
 <img src="../img/Sort_order_question.png" width="500">
 </p>
-Is this SAM file's sort order: unsorted, query-sorted, coordinate-sorted or is it ambiguous?
+Is this SAM file's sort order likely: unsorted, query-sorted, coordinate-sorted or is it ambiguous?

 **2.** We are comparing our `SortSam` command with our colleague's command.
 Is there anything wrong with their syntax?
 Why or why not?